Working in Wine

 Being a wine educator opens up a wide swath of career opportunities.
 While running a wine school or an event company are obvious career choices, there are plenty more.
 Wine education is deeply valued in all wine companies, and most view it as critical to their bottom line.
-Having this type of certification gives you a competitive advantage for most wine jobs.
+In addition, this type of certification gives you a competitive advantage for most wine jobs.

 Wine Educator Salaries

 Most certified wine educators work for smaller firms.
 In our survey of wine educators working at a range of companies in the U.S., the average wine educator earns $50k annually, while the top wine educators can earn between $110k – 180k.
-(These numbers do not include the top executives of wine schools, whose salaries often reach the mid-six figures.)
+(These numbers do not include the chief executives of wine schools, whose salaries often reach the mid-six figures.)

 A Wine Educator earns an average of $47,837, ranging from $37,066 at the 25th percentile to $56,153 at the 75th percentile, with top earners (the top 10%) earning more than $67,694.
 Compensation is derived from 1K profiles, including base salary, equity, and bonuses.Paysa